How to Break Into the White House An irrepressible small-town girl’s up-close and personal tale of presidents, gangsters and spies

 So how did a small-town girl from Muncie, Indiana, end up an assistant to and favourite of the President, joining George H. W. Bush for early morning runs and on the White House tennis court?

 In this sparkling memoir, Annie Bracken takes readers straight to the heart of the action.
 How do the powerful live on Capitol Hill?
-What is Joe Biden really like and could he be a successful President?
+What is Joe Biden really like and what can be expected from him as President?
 What is life like after the White House?

 Packed with vivid personal portraits of Bracken’s encounters with Presidents, gangsters, spies and even some Hollywood greats, this is a joyful insider account of one woman’s journey from America’s fly-over states, through tales of hilarity and intrigue in London and Cannes, all the way to the White House.